CyberInnovationHub-NLD/OpenSourceDataDiode/docs/config_file_explanation.md

 `transport_handler = "udp2"`

 ## Handler
 A handler is a part of the chain.
-There is one mandatory fields.
+There is one mandatory field.
 More fields can be added for more custom commandline arguments.
 Those settings are under the [protocoltype.name] tag.
-Where `protocoltype` can be `transporthandler`, `filterhandler` or `protocolhandler` and `name` is the name of the handler(linking to the name given in the Chain).
+Where `protocoltype` can be `transporthandler`, `filterhandler` or `protocolhandler` and `name` is the name of the handler (linking to the name given in the Chain).

 #### Settings
 * `type` - Executable name of the handler.
 * optional: `open_udp_port` - Expose the udp port of the docker container.
-* `customfield` - There can be customfield added to the handler
+* `customfield` - Customfield can be added to the handler

 #### Example
 `[protocolhandler.kafka]`<br>